-Section Compatibility Virtual Networks This Section applies to both KVM and vCenter.
-Security Groups This Section applies to KVM.
-Virtual Routers This Section applies to both KVM and vCenter.
+Section Compatibility Virtual Networks This Section applies to all Hypervisors Security Groups This Section applies to KVM and LXD Virtual Routers This Section applies to all Hypervisors

 3.2 Virtual Networks

 A host is connected to one or more networks that are available to the virtual machines through the corresponding bridges.
 OpenNebula allows the creation of Virtual Networks by mapping them on top of the physical ones.